Can Steel Framing Be Used in High-Performance Houses?

 The problem is its conductivity: steel framing can transport a lot of heat in and out of a building.
 Thermal bridging is a far more significant problem with steel-framed buildings than it is with wood-framed structures.

-The question Sal poses in the GreenBuildingAdvisor’s Q&A forum is whether there’s a way around this shortcoming that would let him take advantage of steel framing’s many benefits.
+Sal posed a question in the GreenBuildingAdvisor’s Q&A forum about whether there’s a way around this shortcoming that would let him take advantage of steel framing’s many benefits.